Ambipolar diffusion velocity and magnetic field evolution in magnetar core: Generalised theoretical approach: GENERAL FEATURES

-The simplest model of NS is with the star core composed of nuclear matter.
-For the sake of simplicity we consider this model of NS core with some fraction of electrons.
-For massive stars, other baryons or other phase of matter may appear in the innermost core of the stars.
-The procedure described here can be extended for that kind of composition in straight forward manner.
-The matter inside the core may be in normal phase or in superfluid phase, depending on the temperature and the strength of the present magnetic field.
+The simplest model of NS is with the star core composed of nuclear matter with some fraction of electrons to maintain the charge neutrality.
+For massive stars, other baryons or other phases of matter may appear in the innermost core of the stars.
+The procedure described here can be extended for that kind of composition in straightforward manner.
+In general, the matter inside the NS contains mostly charge-neutral particles with some positively and negatively charged particles.
+So in the presence of a magnetic field, the charged particles acquire some motion which results in the ambipolar velocity of the charged particles.
+The part of the electric field in equilibrium which arises from the cross-product of the ambipolar velocity and the present magnetic field is responsible for the ambipolar decay of the magnetic field.
+The matter inside the core may be in the normal phase or in the superfluid phase, depending on the temperature and the strength of the present magnetic field.
+The exact expressions for the term depending on the different possible states of matter inside the core are given in consequent subsections.

-We consider that the model star with core composed of neutrons ($n$), protons ($p$) and electrons ($e$) is rotating with angular speed $\Omega$.
-Then in presence of electromagnetic field $\mathbf{E}$ and $\mathbf{B}$, the equation of motion of different species is governed by the Euler equation in rotating frame as \begin{widetext}
+We consider that the model star with a core composed of neutrons ($n$), protons ($p$) and electrons ($e$) is rotating with angular speed $\Omega$.
+Following the pioneering work on field decay mechanisms by \cite{1992ApJ...395..250G}, we assume the Newtonian gravitational potential $\phi$ inside the star.
+The equations of motions for different species present in the star core in the presence of electromagnetic field $\mathbf{E}$ and $\mathbf{B}$, in rotating frame are